chrismountford/payment-gateway-challenge-dotnet/README.md

 - Currencies of USD, EUR, GBP are acceptable, they are likely to be the most commonly used
 - It is ok to add some commonly used NuGet packages (e.g. FluentAssertions)
 - Validating amount is not specified, but a value less than 1 is invalid
+- Declined payments are still persisted, rejected payments (due to a bad request) are not

 ## Functional Requirements
 - POST request to submit a payment